Verbascum, Mullein: to plant, to grow and to care for

 Frequently asked questions

-It is probably affected by powdery mildew, a disease caused by a fungus.
+It is probably affected by powdery mildew, a fungal disease.
 As soon as you notice first symptoms, remove damaged leaves and treat by spraying a sulphur-based solution or a horsetail decoction.
-You can also prune nearby plants to allow better air circulation.
-Also avoid watering foliage, as moisture favours this fungal disease.
+You can also prune nearby plants to improve air circulation.
+Avoid watering foliage, as moisture favours this fungal disease.

-The culprit is likely a caterpillar, the mullein moth (Cucullia verbasci), which feeds on the leaves of mulleins.
-Inspect leaves to find the caterpillars and, if you spot them, the only solution is to remove them by hand.
+The culprit is probably a caterpillar, the mullein moth, which is feasting on mullein foliage.
+Inspect the leaves to find the caterpillars, and if you spot any, the only solution is to remove them by hand.

 Verbascum thapsus is a biennial: it produces a rosette of leaves in its first year, and flowering occurs only in the second year.
-You therefore need to wait a little to enjoy flowering.
+So you need to wait a little to enjoy the flowering!
 However, there are also varieties that flower in their first year.

 Comments